 A Standardized Patient must be able to:

-- Portray a patient case scenario
+- Memorize and portray a patient case scenario

-- Observe the medical student's behavior
+- Observe a learner’s behavior

 - Recall the encounter and complete a checklist

-- Provide feedback to the student
+- Provide feedback to the learner

 Our SP's are a supportive group who enjoy what they do because they know it’s important to both medical professionals and patients.
 SP's feel proud of their contribution to medical education.